-The immediate and ultimate parent company is Portchester Equity Limited, a private company incorporated in England and Wales.
-The largest and smallest company in which the results of the company are consolidated is that headed by Portchester Equity Limited.
-Copies of these financial statements can be obtained from 20 Jewry Street, Winchester, Hampshire, SO23 8RZ.
+The immediate parent company is Portchester Equity Limited (formerly Buckland Group Limited) and the ultimate parent company is Buckland Group Limited (formerly Portchester Equity Limited), a private company incorporated in England and Wales.
+The largest and smallest company in which the results of the company are consolidated is that headed by Buckland Group Limited (formerly Portchester Equity Limited).
+Copies of these financial statements can be obtained from Venta Court, 20 Jewry Street, Winchester, Hampshire, SO23 8FE.

-The directors recognise M E Thistlethwayte as the ultimate controlling party by virtue of his majority holding in the ordinary shares of Portchester Equity Limited.
+The directors recognise M E Thistlethwayte as the ultimate controlling party by virtue of his majority holding in the ordinary shares of Buckland Group Limited (formerly Portchester Equity Limited).